JFFleming/DEScore/README.md

 # Installing the DE-Score Calculator
 The DE-Score Calculator provided in this Github is easy to install.
-It is a Perl script that requires the installation of one additional Perl module - FAST::Bio::SeqIO (this is a Bioperl module that makes it easier to read Fasta Files).
+It is a Perl script without the use of any additional modules.
+Simply download and start!
-This can be installed with the following command:

 ``
-cpan FAST::Bio::SeqIO
+perl DEScoreCalculator.pl
 ``

+Without any additional commands will engage a test run against a dataset that exists within the script itself.
+This dataset should produce the output files you see in the test output folder on the GitHub.

 And then you're ready to go!